-Rimmel is a British cosmetics brand, most known for their affordable range of mascaras, but we wanted to know is Rimmel cruelty-free in 2019?
+Rimmel is a British cosmetics brand, most known for their affordable range of mascaras, but we wanted to know is Rimmel cruelty-free?

 Is Rimmel Cruelty-Free?

-Rimmel is not cruelty-free in 2019; Rimmel products are sold in mainland China and are required by law to be tested on animals in 2019.
+Rimmel is not cruelty-free; Rimmel products are sold in mainland China and are required by law to be tested on animals.

-It should also be noted that Rimmel is owned by Coty, a parent corporation that does test on animals when required by law in 2019.
+It should also be noted that Rimmel is owned by Coty, a parent corporation that does test on animals when required by law.

 As noted, Rimmel is owned by Coty, a parent corporation that owns several subsidiary brands (like Bourjois, Max Factor, Wella, Lancaster, OPI) that are sold

 On Rimmel’s website, it appears they have the same animal testing policy as Coty which states,”At Coty, we do not test our products on animals and are committed to ending animal testing across our industry… Some governments or agencies stipulate the testing of finished products on animals in accordance with local legal and regulatory requirements.”